abhishek123-bit/ExpenseManager/ReadMe.md

 ## Features in the application

-1. Can Add transaction.
+1. Add transaction.

-2. Can edit the transaction.
+2. Edit the transaction.

-3. Can delete the transaction.
+3. Delete the transaction.

 ## Previews of the application